-EOC English I and II will have two requirements for 2022-23.
-For all PBT, all subparts must be completed and returned to Pearson by or on April 21.
-For CBT, only Subpart 1 of these tests is required to be completed during the first week of testing.
-This update for CBT is due to the change in formatting the subpart with Pearson.
+EOC English I and II will have two requirements for 2023-24.
+For all PBT, all subparts must be completed and returned to Pearson by or on December 1 unless the student is absent for week one of testing.
+For CBT, only Subpart 1 of these tests must be completed during the first week of testing unless the student is absent.
 Due to the time-sensitive nature of scoring student essays, delays in administration beyond week 1 will result in delayed score reports and, potentially, exclusion in reporting of raw scores.

 It is best practice that all subparts are taken in order to ensure scoring validity; however for make-up tests, student may take subparts out of order for scheduling convenience.
 Absent students may take English I-II EOCs outside of week 1.
 However, the English tests must be completed as soon as the student returns to school.
 If completed on paper, the answer document must be returned to the DTC for immediate return shipment.
-Failure to return essays promptly upon make-up testing may result in student scores being delayed and not included in raw scores, along with potential other reporting dependent upon the delay.
+Failure to return answer documents promptly upon make-up testing may result in student scores being delayed and not included in raw scores, along with potential other reporting dependent upon the delay.
+Only one answer document can be scored for a test registration so all responses for all subparts of a subject must be on one answer document.